LayCraft/pssg-cscp-cpu/cpu-app/ClientApp/README.md

 What it has:
-- Lazy loading for authenticated and anonymous functionality
 - The BCGov Bootstrap theme
 - Docker development files in place
 - The BCGov Logo and header/footer branding.
-- Angular Material style sheet to make the components match government colours.
-- Angular Material Stepper and a few other components loaded into the unauthenticated area.

 # Victims Services Community Programs Unit